-In March 2020, the Court held argument on Defendant's Motion for Summary Judgment and William's Motion for Partial Summary Judgment.
+In March 2020, the Court held argument on Defendant's Motion for Summary Judgment and Williams' Motion for Partial Summary Judgment.
 Those motions remain pending before the Court.
-Trial is currently set for August 2020.
+Trial was set for August 31 to September 4, 2020, but has been continued to a later date because of the pandemic.
 Defendants cannot predict the outcome of the Williams Litigation or any lawsuits that might be filed subsequent to the date of this filing; nor can Defendants predict the amount of time and expense that will be required to resolve these lawsuits.
 Defendants believe that Williams' claims are without merit and intend to defend vigorously against them.